lugolabs/reach.js/README.md

 Now our `Fruit` class has copied the `augment` method from the object `utils`; a great way to reuse code, without inheritence.

+#### events

 ### Specs

 The specs are written in [jasmine](http://pivotal.github.io/jasmine/) and are run on [karma](http://karma-runner.github.io/0.10/index.html) with the jasmine adapter.

-You can also check this [lugolabs](http://lugolabs.com/blog/2013/05/28/testing-javascript-with-karma) walkthrough, how to run the specs on karma.
+You can also check this [lugolabs](http://lugolabs.com/blog/2013/05/28/testing-javascript-with-karma) walkthrough on how to run the specs on karma.

 ---